marlonbaeten/parcel-plugin-precaching-sw/README.md

   - webmanifest
 - `additional` &rarr; Array containing additional files that must be added to the cache.
 - `offlineUrl` &rarr; Url of the offline html file, this file will be added to the cache as well.
 Defaults to `offline.html`.
-- `fileName` &rarr; The name of the file that holds the generated serviceworker.
-Defaults to `sw.js`.
-- `outDir` &rarr; The path to the directory where the serviceworker file will be saved to.
-Defaults to `./`.

 ## Example